the0rem/kubefactory/README.md

 ### Generate TODO

-Generate a new deployment template.
+This will handle genation of deployment templates.
+The feature will involve an interactive command line to build a template based on the answers given.
+The features will be basic to begin with (simple pods, services, rcs) with metadata.

 ### Build

-Builds a distribution release of your deployment using your deployment templates along with your environmental files.
+Builds an environment-specific release of your deployment using your deployment templates along with your environmental files.

 #### Writing templates